Do not share this medication with others.

 Before treatment with this medication, your doctor will make sure that you have received all your vaccinations and also test you for tuberculosis (TB).
 Your doctor should monitor you for symptoms of TB during and after treatment with this drug.
 If needed, treatment for tuberculosis or other infections should be given before receiving this medication.

 This medication is given by injection under your skin as directed by your doctor.
 The injection is given in the upper arms, thighs, or abdomen (at least 2 inches from your belly button).
 The dosage is based on your medical condition and response to treatment.
 For children, the dosage is also based on their weight.
 Follow your doctor's instructions carefully.

 If you are using this medication at home, learn all preparation and usage instructions from your health care professional and the product instructions.
 Wash your hands before using this medication.
-Remove the medication from the refrigerator 15 to 30 minutes before you inject it to allow it to reach room temperature.
+Follow the directions in the Instructions for Use leaflet to remove the medication from the refrigerator and bring it to room temperature for the stated amount of time before you inject it.
 Do not shake the medication.
 The medication should be clear or slightly yellow.
 Before using, check this product visually for cloudiness, particles, or discoloration.
 If you see any of these things, do not use the liquid.
 Before injecting each dose, clean the injection site with rubbing alcohol.
 Change the injection site each time to lessen injury under the skin.
 Do not inject the drug into areas of the skin with scars or stretch marks or into skin that is irritated, sore, bruised, red, hardened, or affected by psoriasis.
 To lessen bruising, do not rub the injection site after a shot.
 Learn how to store and discard medical supplies safely.
 Do not reuse syringes.